Forbidden sparse intersections: Introduction

-The algorithm in \cite{FR87} takes as an input two families $\Fcal,\Gcal\subseteq \{0,1\}^n$ whose cross intersections forbid an interval of $[n]$, and it starts by using a density increment argument in order to show that the two sections $\Fcal_1\coloneqq \{A\in\Fcal: n\in A\}$ and $\Fcal_0\coloneqq \{A\in\Fcal: n\notin A\}$ of $\Fcal$, have roughly the same measure.
+of $\Fcal$, have roughly the same measure.
 Once this is done, the algorithm proceeds by comparing the measures of the union $\Gcal_0\cup \Gcal_1$ and the intersection $\Gcal_0\cap \Gcal_1$ of the sections of $\Gcal$.
 Again, a density increment argument is used to ensure that the measures of $\Gcal_0\cup \Gcal_1$ and $\Gcal_0\cap \Gcal_1$ are roughly equal, which in turn implies that the two sections, $\Gcal_0$ and $\Gcal_1$, are almost equal.
 One can then use this structural information to produce a pair of families whose cross intersections forbid a larger interval, while at the same time one keeps control of the product of their biased measures.

 While the algorithm of Frankl and R\"{o}dl is elegant and efficient, unfortunately it leads to suboptimal results as $p$ gets smaller, and it hits a barrier\footnote{It is also not clear if the algorithm works if $\min\{\ell,pn-\ell\}=o(pn)$ and $p=\Theta(1)$, but the obstacles in this regime seem somewhat less serious.} at $p=o(1)$.
 The reason is rather simple: if $p$ is small, then having (or not having) density increment for the section $\mathcal{A}_1$ of a family $\mathcal{A}\subseteq \{0,1\}^n$ has negligible effect on the measure of the other section $\mathcal{A}_0$.